elupus/hass_nibe/README.md

 <img src="/docs/integrations.png" alt="Integrations page" />

-* Enter the Nibe configuration
+* Click the Nibe Uplink configure button
-- Enter your **Callback url**, your **Identifer** (client_id) and the **Secret** The configurator should send you to a page that has generated an access token.
+- Enter your **Callback url**, your **Identifer** (client_id) and the **Secret**
+- The configurator should send you to a page that has generated an access token.

 <img src="/docs/Nibe_config.png" alt="Nibe configurator" />

 * Copy the code segment, go back to your other window or tab containing the Nibe configurator.
-* Paste the code into the field that is displayed.
+* Paste the code into the new field that is displayed.

-The system should now display your Nibe instance.
+- The system should now display your Nibe Uplink integration.

 <img src="/docs/Nibe_integration.png" alt="Integration page" />

+Example
 <img src="/docs/Nibe_integration_2.png" alt="Integration page 2" />

 Full configuration description